 Tourist entry into the exclusion zone is only permitted with a licenced guide.
 There are many areas inside the exclusion zone that are still considered very dangerous, and a guide will have the expertise to keep you safe at all times.

 How much does a Chernobyl tour cost?

 Tours from Kiev cost between $100-$500 USD per person, depending on the type of tour that you choose.
-The day tour that I booked is $114 USD each, and it’s worth every cent.
+The day tour that I booked starts at $105 USD each, and it's worth every cent.
 You can browse a variety of tours along with prices, reviews, and booking with immediate confirmation on GetYourGuide and Viator.

 Flying into Boryspil International Airport (KBP) is the easiest way to get to Kiev, with direct flights from many major cities in Europe including Amsterdam, Vienna, Paris, London, Prague, Frankfurt, Zurich, and Warsaw.
 If you are already in Ukraine, there are intercity trains that will take you from Lviv to Kiev.
 Budget airlines are plentiful in Eastern Europe.
 The easiest way to find cheap flights is to search Skyscanner and select “Entire Month” to visualize prices across a one month period.

 It's also worth signing up for the Chase Sapphire Preferred credit card.
 You'll get a 60,000 point bonus just by spending $4,000 on your everyday purchases in the first 3 months.
 That's worth $750 when redeemed through Chase Ultimate Rewards, saving you a significant amount on your flight.
 Alternatively, you can transfer the points directly to a number of other frequent flyer programs if you are already collecting points.
 The card also has no international transaction fees (where most cards charge 2-3%), making this card cheaper to use overseas than any ATM or currency exchange booth.